Performance Evaluation of Action Recognition Models on Low Quality Videos: Evaluation of pre-trained models

-\textbf{Models.} We used the following recent state-of-the-art CNN models that are commonly used for comparison in the literature: X3D (x3d\_xs/s/m)~\cite{X3D}, SlowFast (slowfast\_r50/R101)~\cite{SlowFast}, and 3D ResNet (slow\_r50)~\cite{hara3dcnns}, as well as recent models based on Vision Transformer (ViT) \cite{survey3-vit}; TimeSformer (timesformer)~\cite{TimeSformer} and Video Swin Transformer (videoswin)~\cite{video_swin_transformer}.
-These models were pre-trained on the original videos of the training set of Kinetics400.
-Table~\ref{table:model_params} shows the parameters to create input video clips for different models.
+} \footnote{ We exclude any commercial models provided as APIs in commercial platforms as they are black-box to users, and changes to the underlying models and algorithms may occur unknowingly.

+} \modifyend Table~\ref{table:model_params} shows the parameters to create input video clips for each model.
 Note that the start frame of a clip is selected randomly in general, and models are evaluated by test time augmentation with multiple clips (this is called a multi-view test); however, in this experiment, the start frame was fixed to the beginning of the video to make evaluation reproducible with a single view.